ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 - `root`: The root element.
 This is passed to the `hide / show` APIs below.
 - `listContainer`: The element to attach elements rendered by `listItemRender` (matches for a single document) to.

+---

 **`portalRootRender(h, opts, portalCloseHandler): { root: HTMLElement, listContainer: HTMLElement, input: HTMLInputElement }`**

-This API renders the root element for the fullscreen version of the user interface.
+This API renders the root element for the **fullscreen version** of the user interface.

 - `portalCloseHandler`: A void function used for closing the fullscreen UI.
 This may also be used to check if the current render is for the fullscreen UI or dropdown UI.